 Basic Analysis of Competitors and Their Products

+A thorough product category competition analysis consists of a few stages.
 The Shopify blog provides a competitive analysis template.
-The components of the list and the number of competitors are at your discretion.
+The components of the list, the competitor analysis parameters, and the number of competitors are at your discretion.
 In this example, you can see an analysis of a makeup brush seller.

 Determining your Position in the Market Relative to Competitors

-An example taken from the Asana review demonstrates how to position yourself in the market.
-To do this, we created a graph with the X and Y axes – they represent the most important levers of influence on competitiveness.
+An example from the Asana review demonstrates how to position yourself in the market.
+To do this, we created a graph with the X and Y axes – representing the most important levers of influence on competitiveness.
 Customer satisfaction and market presence were among these.

 Competitor SEO Analysis